Safety, Security, Health and Environment

 Importance and Mission

-At PTTEP, safety is one of our business principles under the aspiration to achieve zero incidents (Target Zero).
-A proactive safety culture has been instilled and emphasis is placed on personal safety of all workforce and process safety of our facilities.
-The Company implements the Safety, Security, Health and Environment (SSHE) Management System that is in line with our SSHE policy and complies with international standards and industries best practices, to ensure that everyone working with the Company returns home safely and that incidents are prevented to avoid causing impacts on stakeholders and the environment.
+At PTTEP, Safety, Security, Health and Environment (SSHE) is one of our business principles with the aspiration of achieving zero incident organization (Target Zero).
+A proactive safety culture has been instilled, and emphasis is placed on the personal safety of all workforce and the process safety of our facilities.
+The Company implements the SSHE Management System that is in line with our SSHE policy and complies with international standards and industry best practices to ensure that everyone working with the Company returns home safely and that incidents are prevented to avoid causing impacts on stakeholders and the environment.

 Vision